 Recent example projects include:

-- Working with the inward investment agency Locate in Kent, and involving FE, HE, training companies and local authorities, to research and prototype a new skills support service for investors, building on scoping work by the Department of International Trade.
+- Working with the inward investment and business support agency Locate in Kent to research and prototype a new skills support service for companies, building on scoping work by the Department of International Trade.
 Now retained on an ongoing basis as Locate in Kent’s Skills Adviser;

 - Evaluating the Tech Partnership’s Digital Skills Scotland project (funded by the JP Morgan Chase Foundation), which aims to bring local people closer to tech jobs in Glasgow and Edinburgh;

-- Working with Canterbury Christ Church University to research and develop a new Engineering and Design Hub, including the preparation of a successful £6m ‘Five Cases’ Local Growth Fund Business Case.
-Now providing ongoing consultancy support for the development and implementation of the project;
+- Working with Canterbury Christ Church University to research and develop a new Engineering and Design Hub, including the preparation of a successful £6.1m ‘Five Cases’ Local Growth Fund Business Case.
+Now retained on an ongoing basis as Associate Project Manager, supporting development and implementation of the initiative;

-- Local labour market intelligence research and case study development for Dover Business Forum;
+- Case study development for Future Skills Dover, a local labour market intelligence report for Dover Business Forum;

 - International comparative research on professional and technical skills systems for WorldSkills UK and the Department of International Trade;